7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 Also, you may try to use the following pseudo-formula to roughly estimate your maintenance costs associated with a test:

-`MaitenanceTime ~ (Encapsulation_Weight * Atomicity_Weight * Intention_Weight ) / √(coverage)`
+`MaintenanceTime ~ (Encapsulation_Weight * Atomicity_Weight * Intention_Weight) / √(coverage)`

 ### Your very own axis

 Taxonomies are hard and it's not so easy to build a perfect one.
-The one we propose is not perfect as well.
-You may give it a try, it's useful, but in case you are unhappy with something, nothing can prevent you from adding your axes or altering the ones presented in this post.
+The one we propose is not perfect either.
+You may give it a try; it's useful.
+If you are unhappy with something, nothing can prevent you from adding your own axes or altering the ones presented in this post.
 Every team and project has its own needs and workflows so it may be a good idea to tailor a proper vocabulary for your specific needs.
 A proper test taxonomy may make a very useful guideline, help establish good practices and reduce maintenance costs.
 Just try to be precise and don't forget to make guides and notes.

-### Ideas and abservations
+### Ideas and observations

 1. All of the axes miss the zero element.
 What would correspond to it?
 Contracts expressed in your design and types.
-When your system does not allow incorrect states there is nothing to test and maintenance cost may be nearly zero (or maybe not, it may be hard to extend a system with rigid contracts specified in types),
+When your system does not allow incorrect states, there is nothing to test and maintenance cost may be nearly zero (or maybe not; it may be hard to extend a system with rigid contracts specified in types).
 2. You may document your tests adding abbreviations corresponding to the test type.
 For example "CBG" may stand for a "Contractual-Blackbox-Group" test.

 Our reader from [lobste.rs](https://lobste.rs/s/g8svw5/unit_functional_integration_you_are#c_bnvtki) proposed a couple of interesting alterations to the taxonomy: